 Jump to:

 Don’t call it a comeback – they’ve been here for years.
-I mean, I never thought I’d see the day where brussels sprouts recipes were popping up on every dang menu everywhere, but here we are.
+I mean, I never thought I’d see the day where Brussels sprouts recipes were popping up on every dang menu everywhere, but here we are.

 All these places are touting “crispy brussels sprouts,” but few of them (in my experience) actually manage to serve crispy brussels sprouts.
 Cardinal sin.

-And this shredded brussels sprouts recipe definitely has some of those added bonus options.
+And this shredded Brussels sprouts recipe definitely has some of those added bonus options.
+But its most impressive feat?
+When I say “crispy Brussels sprouts,” I mean it.

 For a condensed post with “just the facts”, click to view the web story for this recipe!